University of Virginia: Championships

-In the 21st century alone, UVA teams have won seventeen NCAA championships.
-The men's teams have won recent NCAA titles in basketball (2019); lacrosse (2003, 2006, 2011, 2019, and 2021); baseball (2015); soccer (2009 and 2014); and tennis (2013, 2015, 2016, 2017, and 2022).
-UVA women have won recent NCAA titles in rowing (2010 and 2012) and swimming & diving (2021 and 2022).
-The Cavaliers rank first in the ACC (a power conference) with 22 men's NCAA Championships, and rank second in the conference with nine women's NCAA Championships.
+In the 21st century alone, UVA teams have won 22 NCAA championships.
+The men's teams have won NCAA titles in basketball (2019); lacrosse (2003, 2006, 2011, 2019, and 2021); baseball (2015); soccer (2009 and 2014); and tennis (2013, 2015, 2016, 2017, 2022, and 2023).
+UVA women have won recent NCAA titles in rowing (2010 and 2012) and swimming & diving (2021, 2022, 2023, 2024, and 2025).
+The Cavaliers rank first in the ACC (a power conference) with 23 men's NCAA Championships, and rank second in the conference with 11 women's NCAA Championships.

 Under Tony Bennett the Cavaliers have experienced a basketball renaissance, winning the 2019 NCAA Championship, winning the ACC tournaments of 2014 (over Duke) and 2018 (over North Carolina), and winning regular-season championships in 2014, 2015, 2018, and 2019.
-UVA recently became the third program in ACC history to win 30 or more games in consecutive seasons and John Paul Jones Arena is considered one of the more intimidating trips for opposing teams to make.
+UVA became the third program in ACC history to win 30 or more games in consecutive seasons and John Paul Jones Arena is considered one of the more intimidating trips for opposing teams to make.
 The women's basketball program fell just short of its own NCAA Championship in 1990, losing the Championship Game in overtime.
-The team is currently led by WNBA legend Tina Thompson.

 The Virginia men's and women's lacrosse programs are two of the most dominant in the history of the sport, winning ten of UVA's twenty-nine NCAA Championships between them and two more (for a total of 11 recognized national championships) before NCAA oversight began.
 2019 and 2021 NCAA champion men's head coach Lars Tiffany has brought UVA back to prominence after Dom Starsia retired as the all-time ACC leader in men's lacrosse wins.
 All three UVA head coaches in the position prior to Tiffany still rank (as of 2019) in the top 20 of career wins.
-Three-time NCAA champion head coach Julie Myers leads women's lacrosse and under her guidance, Virginia is the only program to qualify for 24 straight NCAA Tournament berths as of 2019.
+Three-time NCAA champion head coach Julie Myers leads women's lacrosse and under her guidance, Virginia is the only program to qualify for 24 straight NCAA tournament berths as of 2019.

 The Cavalier baseball team under Brian O'Connor has also experienced tremendous success.
-UVA finished as national Runners-up in the 2014 College World Series and came back to win the 2015 College World Series.
+UVA finished as national runners-up in the 2014 College World Series and came back to win the 2015 College World Series.
 Virginia has hosted five NCAA Super Regional tournament events at Davenport Field.

 The UVA men's tennis program won "three-peat" NCAA Championships in 2015–2017 after winning the Cavaliers' first in 2013.
-The program has regularly featured notable international talent combined with outstanding locally grown high school tennis talent from in-state Virginia (often Northern Virginia).
+The team won back-to-back championships in 2022 and 2023.
+The program has regularly featured international talent combined with locally grown high school tennis talent from Virginia (often Northern Virginia).

 The University of Virginia women's cross country team won the 1981 and 1982 NCAA Women's Division I Cross Country Championship as well as the DI Indoor Championships.

 The women's swimming and diving team won its first NCAA Championship in 2021.
+The women repeated the feat in both 2022 and 2023.